benchristel/longlast/README.md

 - For convenience and consistency in development, the source code will be structured as a pnpm monorepo.

+### Naming

+Exported names should be unique across all packages, because they will all get exported from `@longlast/index`.

+If a suitable unique name cannot be found, the name should be "namespaced" in an object.

+Types, classes, and "namespace" objects use `PascalCase`.

+All other values use `lowerCamelCase`.

+The names of symbol values start with a dollar sign, e.g. `$equals`.

+Ruby casing conventions are used for initialisms: `toJson`, not `toJSON`, `HttpClient`, not `HTTPClient`.
+This allows the casing of names to be transformed automatically.

 ### Versioning

 Breaking changes are just about the second-worst thing in software engineering